JMPJNS/grache/Readme.md

 Cookie (optional, enable on per-request basis) to respond with the correct data for the currently authenticated User.

+# Run the Service
+The easiest way to run is with `docker compose up`

 # ENV variables
 - PORT = set the port it should listen on (default 3333)
 - REDIS_HOST = (default localhost:6379)